Luna Grill's Proven Strategy for Restaurant Openings

 Why Should Your Business Care?

 The lesson here is simple: a successful location launch hinges on a coordinated strategy around social media, paid ads and online reviews.
+A strong restaurant marketing strategy can make all the difference in the hyper competitive restaurant and fast-casual market segments.

 When competing against established restaurants in a new territory, Luna Grill used the tools in their arsenal in innovative ways and continues to grow as a result.